corinnajentzsch/corinnajentzsch.github.io/cv.md

 > Taught section for 30 students for lecture course on International Relations

-### Selected professional experience
+### Research experience

-2012
-Co-Organizer of the international conference “Paramilitaries, Civil Defense Forces and Militias in Civil Wars,” October 19-20, 2012, Yale University

-> Wrote Call for Papers; selected participants; was responsible for budget and logistics; prepared publication of selected conference papers.
+2011-2012, 2010
+Dissertation field research in rural Mozambique

+> Dissertation research project funded by the National Science Foundation and Yale University; researched the history of the civil war and community resistance against war-time violence; interviewed over 250 peasants, government representatives, former combatants, academics, journalists, and NGO workers; collected more than 10,000 pages of archival documents in provincial government archives; supervised three research assistants

 2008
-Consultant/volunteer for UNHRC partner HODI, Lusaka, Zambia

-> Evaluated UNHCR partner community services projects in two UNHCR camps for refugees from DR Congo and Rwanda; interviewed refugees, community workers, and NGO staff; conducted focus group discussions with refugees for evaluation and research project on refugee-agencies relations and refugee-host community relations; wrote evaluation report and provided recommendations for future work of the NGO.

-2006-2007
-Assistant at Research Center 700 of the German Research Foundation “Governance in Areas of Limited Statehood: New Modes of Governance?”, Free University Berlin, Germany

-> Co-organizer of a conference for 500 participants; edited and produced publications and information materials for the research community and general public; worked in a team of five assistants to the manager of the research center.
+Pre-Dissertation summer field research in rural Zambia

+> Researched order and violence in two refugee camps; conducted numerous interviews and focus-group discussions with refugees, NGO workers and local officials; prepared a report on community services in the camps for a a local UNHCR partner (HODI)

+2008
+Research assistant for Professor Stathis N. Kalyvas, Yale University

+> Prepared literature review on the dynamics of civil wars for a student text book on civil wars

 2005
-Intern with the Malawi-German Programme for Democracy and Decentralisation/MGPDD, German Technical Cooperation (GTZ/GIZ), Lilongwe, Malawi
+Intern/Investigator with the Malawi-German Program for Democracy and Decentralisation/MGPDD, German Technical Cooperation (GTZ/GIZ), Lilongwe, Malawi

-> Conducted study on the conflicts between traditional authorities and local elected representatives based on original interviews with traditional authorities, local government representatvies, and local councilors; wrote report that included recommendations for MGPDD’s future work.
+> Conducted study on traditional authorities in democracies based on original interviews with traditional authorities, local government representatives, and local councilors; wrote report that included recommendations for MGPDD’s future work

+2005
+Co-investigator at Sciences Po, Paris, France/School of International and Public Affairs, Columbia University, New York

+> Participated in an international workshop on new modes of international governance and global governance; project funded by the Charles Léopold Mayer Foundation, Paris, France; conducted numerous interviews with scholars and decision-makers in France and the USA; co-wrote report for use in foundation’s work

+2003-2007
+Research Group on War (Fork), Free University Berlin, Germany

+> Researched the “new” facets of civil war and international third party intervention with Sven Chojnacki (professor of peace and conflict studies)

 ### Publications